Skip to main content Go to home page

 What is VRLT?

-VRLT is a Victorian tax, and is different to land tax, the absentee owner surcharge and the federal vacancy fee for foreign owners of residential dwellings.
+VRLT is also different to the absentee owner surcharge and the federal annual vacancy fee.

 Why did the Government introduce VRLT?

-The Government was concerned about the number of residential properties being left vacant across Melbourne's inner and middle suburbs and the tax is intended to encourage land owners to make those properties available for purchase or rent so that Melbourne’s current housing stock is used as efficiently as possible.
+The Government was concerned about the number of residential properties being left vacant across Melbourne's inner and middle suburbs.
+VRLT is intended to encourage landowners to make those properties available for purchase or rent so that Melbourne’s current housing stock is used as efficiently as possible.

 How much is the tax and how is it calculated?